bahargholami20035/PyTkChat/README.md

 Contributions are welcome!
 If you find a bug or have a feature suggestion, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(You'll need to create a `LICENSE` file with the MIT License text.)